-Where is the balance?
-The key is remembering that routines and rhythms are healthy and essential to developing independence and cooperation, while over scheduling and strict structuring can hinder that development.
+The key is remembering that routines and rhythms are healthy and essential to developing independence and cooperation while overscheduling and strict structuring can hinder that development.
 Consistency builds confidence and eliminates power struggles and stress.
 A hyper-burdened, busy schedule, on the other hand, actually creates stress and struggle.
 Find the middle ground and know that healthy rhythms don't have to be rushed or chaotic.

-Alternatively, if your family could benefit from a little less strict of a schedule and you need to incorporate some space and flexibility; again, the key is gradual changes.
+Alternatively, if your family could benefit from a little less strict of a schedule and you need to incorporate some space and flexibility, again, the key is gradual changes.
 A child who has every minute planned out for them cannot be expected to suddenly transition to zero limits.
 Look at your calendar, where can you carve out some much-needed unstructured time to rest?
 Where can you simplify?
-Once you have, remember that it takes time for children to develop the natural ability of creating their own interests, and, it takes the gift of unstructured opportunity to do so.
+Once you have, remember that it takes time for children to develop the natural ability to create their own interests, and, it takes the gift of unstructured opportunity to do so.

 How do you know if your kids are getting a stable balance of structure?
 Evaluate whether you are practicing healthy routines for your family by the behavior of your kids.
-Not enough structure leaves your children ungrounded, aimless and unmotivated.
+Not enough structure leaves your children ungrounded, aimless, and unmotivated.
 Too much structure can manifest itself in lack of attention abilities, exhaustion, and the absence of creative reasoning.
-Children need to be challenged, learn responsibility and have healthy boundaries set, while also being allowed the freedom to absorb, explore and create.
-The best parents try their best to find unrushed rhythms that allow for their kids to flourish with both.
+Children need to be challenged, learn responsibility, and have healthy boundaries set, while also being allowed the freedom to absorb, explore, and create.
+The best parents try their best to find unrushed rhythms that allow their kids to flourish with both.